Discover more from The Customer Success Café Newsletter

 Get a taste of my Cold Email Mastery Course, where I teach you how to craft compelling cold emails that stand out in your customers’ or prospects’ inboxes and get results.

 And finally, you don’t want to miss "The Success Pod".
 That's where I help you tap into your full potential and make your dreams become a reality.
-It's been a hit with over 125,000 downloads and 450 daily listeners in 2022!
+It's been a hit with over 250,000 downloads and 1,500+ daily listeners, 3,200+ followers, and counting!
 Trust me, you’ll get addicted and want to listen to it every day!